Disaster news, distressing news events and school-age children

 Disaster news and distressing news events affect children of different ages in different ways.
 You can read more about helping young children cope with disaster news and helping teenagers cope with disaster news.

-Talking with your child about disaster news and distressing news events
+Talking with school-age children about disaster news and distressing news events

-Your child will cope better if he has accurate, age-appropriate information about disasters and other distressing events in the news.
-He also needs plenty of opportunities to ask questions and talk about feelings.
+Your child will cope better if they have accurate, age-appropriate information about disasters and other distressing events in the news.
+Your child also needs plenty of opportunities to ask questions and talk about feelings.

 Here are some ideas for talking with school-age children about things like terrorism, natural disasters, violent crime, climate change and other disaster news and distressing events.